Push WordPress and Ghost Themes to Digitalocean with Bash Script

 So, this saves me a lot of time doing repetitive tasks every time I need to update and test a theme.
 Another point is that this type of script will work with any server that you have access to with ssh, I have tried it with AWS and it worked fine too.

-You can try it and let me know what do you think, and if you have any questions or thought for making this script better.
+You can try it and let me know what do you think, and if you have any questions or thought about making this script better.